isaachui/nginx-scraper/README.md

 ### 4. Test Webpage Status

-  If in MiniKube, running the following will give the proper URL
+  If in Minikube, running the following will give the proper URL
   ```
   minikube service test-server-service --url
   ```